-The preparation of the Annual Security Report is a collaborated effort between the Office of Public Safety & Security, Human Recourses, Student Involvement, the Office of First-Year Programs, Student Development, the Student Counseling and Resource Center, and campus security authorities.
+The preparation of the Annual Security Report is a collaborated effort between the Office of Public Safety & Security, Human Recourses, Student Involvement, the Office of First-Year Programs, Office of Residential Life, the Student Counseling and Resource Center, and campus security authorities.
 Crime statistics are compiled from reports submitted to Public Safety & Security, local police, and trained CSAs.